Documentation

 Where your data lives

 Your mail stays in Gmail — Letterknife reads it over Google's API from your machine and never uploads it anywhere.
-Everything the agent produces locally — tasks, learned rules, sender memory, settings — lives in a SQLite database and plain-text memory files inside the Letterknife folder.
-You can open, edit, or delete any of it; there is no black box and no cloud copy.
+Everything the agent produces locally — tasks, its knowledge base of learned rules and sender memory, settings — lives in a SQLite database inside the Letterknife folder, and the knowledge base is mirrored write-through to plain-text files in memory/ as a readable, git-friendly backup.
+You can read, edit, or delete any of it in the app; there is no black box and no cloud copy.

 The only thing that leaves your machine is what any Claude Code session sends: the prompts and tool results exchanged with Anthropic through your own logged-in Claude Code CLI — the same trust relationship you already have when you use Claude Code in a terminal.